reddr/LibScout/README.md

 # LibScout

 LibScout is a light-weight and effective static analysis tool to detect third-party libraries in Android apps.
-The detection is resilient against<br>
-common bytecode obfuscation techniques such as identifier renaming or code-based obfuscations such as reflection-based API hiding or control-flow randomization.<br>
+The detection is resilient against common bytecode obfuscation techniques such as identifier renaming or code-based obfuscations such as reflection-based API hiding or control-flow randomization.<br>
 LibScout requires the original library SDKs (compiled .jar/.aar files) to extract library profiles that can be used for detection on Android apps.

 Unique features: